metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/cad_test_benches.rst

 Additionally you may:

--  Add a *CADComputationComponent* and add desired metrics within it, and wire those values to Metrics in the Test Bench.
+-  Add a *CADComputationComponent*, add desired metrics within it, and wire those values to Metrics in the Test Bench.
 -  Add Parameters that can be wired into a TestInjectionPoint reference.